 The Legislative Fiscal Bureau estimates that resumption of the Wisconsin estate tax would generate $219 million during the 2013-15 biennium.
 That wouldn’t be an unanticipated windfall because the Walker Administration’s calculations that the state has little or no structural deficit have been premised on the assumption that Wisconsin will be collecting estate tax revenue in 2013-15.
-That strikes me as ironic because Governor Walker will probably oppose resumption of the tax, if a federal budget compromise doesn’t keep it from happening.
 Read more

 As part of the fiscal cliff, deep cuts in federal programs are scheduled to go into effect at the end of the year.
 These cuts, collectively known as the sequester, could cause Wisconsin to shed thousands of jobs and could have very detrimental effects on the health of our communities and the state’s public education system.